sunaku/tork/README.md

 rake test:loop

-* Pass "RUN=1" as a command-line argument to run all tests initially, even if there are no changes in your Ruby application.

 * Press Control-4 or Control-\ (backslash)
   to forcibly run all tests, even if there are no changes in your Ruby application.